 Desk hoteling supports a flexible workplace today's employees have come to expect.

 However, the move to hoteling desks must be supported by your employees.
-With a shared vision and the technology to support it — including desk hoteling solutions and conference booking software — you can make this new workplace strategy work for everyone.
+With a shared vision and the technology to support it — including desk hoteling solutions and room scheduling software — you can make this new workplace strategy work for everyone.